Mirza Aqa Khan Kermani: Life

 Mirza Aqa Khan Kermani was born in 1854 in Kerman into a family with a proper position on the socio-economic ladder.
 There, he was schooled in mathematics, natural science, and theology (ḥekmat-i ilāhī) and also learned some French and English.
 He was influenced by Voltaire.
 At age 32, because of hardship he faced from the governor of Kerman, he moved to Isfahan and then Tehran where he taught Qur'anic interpretation (tafsīr).
-Eventually, he ended up in Istanbul where many Iranian intellectuals resided.
+Eventually, he ended up in Constantinople where many Iranian intellectuals resided.
 There, he wrote letters to the ulema and statesmen of Iran and elsewhere calling for Islamic unity and attacked Nasir al-Din Shah and his court, including prime minister Mirza Ali Asghar Khan Amin al-Soltan.
-These attacks motivated the prime minister to seek Kermani’s blood, instructing the Iranian ambassador to Istanbul to convince the Ottomans that Kermani had played a role in the Armenian riots two years earlier.
+These attacks motivated the prime minister to seek Kermani’s blood, instructing the Iranian ambassador to Constantinople to convince the Ottomans that Kermani had played a role in the Armenian riots two years earlier.
 Eventually, the Ottomans turned Kermani over to Iranian authorities and he was executed.